This site has Google sponsored advertisements on almost every page.

 I use an adapter that converts the bike 12 volts to the 5 volts (USB outlet) needed by the Nuvi (the Garmin cord for which uses a standard USB plug); it works fine.
 However, Garmin also has a 12 volt cigarette lighter plug cord available, which I did not install on my K bike, but did on my Airhead (which has all sorts of electrical outlets).
-There is NO DIN (Germin style plug, also called a Hella plug) cord available from Garmin (and, anyone else, AFAIK) to properly run the Nuvi.
-Converting the Garmin cigarette lighter cord to DIN is not something anyone without a lot of experience should contemplate doing.
+There is NO DIN (German style plug, also called a Hella plug) cord available from Garmin (and, anyone else, AFAIK) to properly run the Nuvi.
+Converting the Garmin cigarette lighter cord to DIN is not something anyone without considerable experience should contemplate doing.

-Garmin uses a special USB cord....it contains an internal resistor, the value of which is selected by Garmin to trigger charging OR access to Garmin's various programs....such as updating via Garmin Express.
+Garmin uses a special USB cord....one end contains an internal resistor, the value of which is selected by Garmin to trigger charging OR access to Garmin's various programs....such as updating via Garmin Express.
 The information is available on the Internet, and I probably have the links someplace in my computer if anyone is curious.
-Bottom line: MOST aftermarket cords do not work, even if the sellers say they will.
+Bottom line: MOST aftermarket cords do not work on the Nuvi, even if the sellers say they will.

-I had the previously described problems with the Nuvi overheating (that 113°F thing) and the Nuvi then transfers to its battery, won't accept an outside power source, and SOON shuts down.
+I had the previously described problems with the Nuvi overheating (that 113°F thing) and the Nuvi then transfers to its battery, won't accept an outside power source, and soon shuts down.
 I wanted it to stay powered by my bike's battery.
 Of course, I also did not want the internal lithium battery blowing up (I am SURE this was Garmin's reason for the shutdown when hot).
 The Garmin was OK in the car, as it did not get as warm.

 To help cool the Nuvi, you cannot cover the case in reflective foil, as it blocks the GPS satellite signal.